Quark-Gluon Plasma and Topological Quantum Fields Theory: General Features

-In summary, the ground state of the theory is described by topological fluids satisfying hydrodynamical equations: continuity equation of current, conservation of stress-energy tensor Eq.(\ref{eq:stress-conservation}), the traceless of stress-energy tensor, and the Navier-Stokes equations Eq.(\ref{eq:NS-equ}).
-These relations explain the fact (i) of quark-gluon plasma.
+In summary, we show the close relation between the effective field theory and hydrodynamic equations.
+The ground state of the theory can be interpreted as a theory of topological fluids satisfying hydrodynamics equations, including the continuity equation of current, the conservation of the energy-momentum tensor Eq.(\ref{eq:stress-conservation}), the traceless of the energy-momentum tensor, and the Navier-Stokes equations Eq.(\ref{eq:NS-equ}).
+The surprising relations shed some light on the fact (i) mentioned in the introduction, namely, why the long distance behavior of QGP around the critical temperature is so well described by hydrodynamics.